 - rich biodiversity (many cultivated and wild species, lots of different animals)

-- companion planting on the same plot (no single-crop plots)
+- companion planting on the same plot (no single-crop plots, learn about it here)

 - closed-circuit cycles without any need to dispose of waste nor to add any inputs (no need to purchase fertilizer, preferring local heirloom species that are fertile for sowing from seed, greens and organics recycled on-site…